Vendiel/daresay-a11y/posts/video-with-audio.md

 ---
 id: video-with-audio
-title: For pre-recorded video (with audio), synced captions should be available as well as an audio description
+title: For pre-recorded video (with audio), synced captions and audio description should be provided
 tags:
   - Video
 reqs: